 Long-Term Savings– Goal: 26% / Actual: 40% / Difference: +14%

-Finally, the biggest win of all: I dropped 40% of this month’s income into long-term savings (divided evenly between retirement + my new Question Mark account).
+Finally, the biggest win of all: I dropped 40% of this month’s income into long-term savings.
 Tack on the 16% I put into all my planned spending accounts, and I saved a total of 56% of what I earned in January.
 I don’t foresee this becoming the norm, of course, but it was an awesome way to start the new year!

 Goals for this month:

 - Read 5 books – PASS!
 Well, I’m at 4.5 books, but I’m rounding up.

 - Workout 20x – FAIL!
 I worked out 15x.
 That’s still a workout every 2 days, which I’m happy about!